Restore Your Health with Osseous Surgery

 Osseous surgery can have tremendous advantages for your long-term oral and physical health.

-During osseous surgery, Dr. Cushman will remove bacteria to prevent additional damage.
+During osseous surgery, Dr. Nguyen will remove bacteria to prevent additional damage.
 An accompanying bone graft can also reduce your risk for tooth loss since it will restore a strong, dense jawbone.
 Finally, osseous surgery can guard against the aged, sunken look that accompanies tooth loss.